I’m sure you’ve heard about all the hacks that are taking place these days.

 One of the most common of these scams are fake emails that appear to be from the “Big 3” credit reporting agencies offering free credit monitoring services.

 I recently started receiving messages from readers letting me know they’re receiving these emails yet again, and I’ve received at least half a dozen of them myself over the last couple of days.

-Of course if you have already taken steps to sign up for a legitimate credit monitoring service on your own you’ll be receiving legitimate emails from that company.
+Of course if you have signed up for a legitimate credit monitoring service on your own you’ll be receiving legitimate emails from that company.

 Instead, log in to your account with that company directly.
-If you need to take some action there will almost always be a notice waiting for you after you have logged in to your account..
+If you need to take some action there will almost always be a notice waiting for you after you have logged in to your account.